Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to read the last n lines of a text file.
 - Write a program to count the number of lines in a text file.

+63. Day 63(1st September 2024)
+- Write a Python program to count the number of words in a text file.
+- Write a program to count the number of characters in a text file.